hardyskapoor/aws-iot-ble-sensor/README.md

 ### aws-iot-ble-sensor.js

-This script listens for ibeacons and reports them to the topic ‘detection’ and also sends a heartbeat every 5 seconds to topic ‘heartbeat’.
+This script listens for ibeacons and reports them to the topic ‘detection’ and also sends a heartbeat every 60 seconds to topic ‘heartbeat’.

+Options:

+  * -v or --verbose to emmit debug messages to the console
+  * -t or --throttle to supress reporting beacons more than once per 10 seconds
+  * -l or --led to display status via controlling LEDs connected to GPIO pins

 ### aws-iot-ble-receiver.js